What is Flip-In Poison Pill?

 - The Flip-Over poison pill gives an encouragement to the existing shareholders of the targeted company to purchase shares of the acquiring company so as to dilute its share price.
 In contrast to the Flip-In provision which dilutes the buyer’s interest in the target company, the flip-over provision creates a dilution in the interest of the buyer’s shareholders in the buyer itself.

 The Flip-In poison pill provision deters the buyer from crossing the ownership threshold that eventually triggers the rights plan by confronting it with the prospect of substantial dilution.
 Every holder except the buyer is allowed to purchase the new shares at a 50% discount to the current market and the buyer’s ownership interest gets diluted if the flip-in strategy of the rights plan is implemented.
 The actual amount of dilution is dependent on the exercise price of the rights but it is quite substantial enough to make triggering the rights economically unviable.

 Flip-in Poison Pill Strategy Video

 This has been a guide to Flip-in Poison Pill Strategy.
-Here we discuss the meaning of Flip-in along with practical examples.
-Here we also discuss the differences between flip-in poison pill and flip-over poison pill.
+Here we discuss the meaning of Flip-in along with practical examples and its differences from flip-over poison pill.
 You may also learn more about M&A from the following articles –